The Perfect Mark: Plot

-Finch (Michael Emerson) has infiltrated as a patient for their newest number: Hayden Price (Aaron Staton), a hypnotherapist.
+Finch (Michael Emerson) has posed as a patient for their newest number: Hayden Price (Aaron Staton), a hypnotherapist.
 He discovers that Price uses the therapy sessions to con his clients and gain access to their accounts.
 Reese (Jim Caviezel) and Shaw (Sarah Shahi) follow Price to a meeting with a client when a police officer arrives to arrest Price but both Price and the officer shoot each other while the client escapes.
-This is part of another scam where Price and the officer took the client's money and split it, with Price even scamming the officer with a higher fee.
+This is part of another scam where Price and the officer takes the client's money and splits it, with Price even scamming the officer with a higher fee.

 Carter (Taraji P. Henson) meets with Alonzo Quinn (Clarke Peters), unaware of his HR association.
 He offers to help in Beecher's murder but Carter declines, which causes Quinn to consider that Carter may be investigating on her own.
-Laskey (Brian Wiles) later meets with Simmons (Robert John Burke) and Terney (Al Sapienza) and is ordered to kill Sven "The Swede" Vanger (Carsten Norgaard), a HR member that laundered money and bids fake items at auctions.
+Laskey (Brian Wiles) later meets with Simmons (Robert John Burke) and Terney (Al Sapienza) and is ordered to kill Sven "The Swede" Vanger (Carsten Norgaard), a HR member that laundered money and bids on fake items at auctions.
 Vanger is actually one of Price's patients, connecting both cases.
-At an aution, Vanger bids $900,000 on a Honus Wagner baseball card, which he carelessly tosses into a cabinet.
+At an auction, Vanger bids $900,000 on a Honus Wagner baseball card, which he carelessly tosses into a cabinet.
 By accessing Vanger's accounts, Price became the new target of HR as he interfered with their money operations.

-Price intends to leave town with his girlfriend Natalie (Jennifer Ferrin) and starts shredding evidence of his activities before his office is gunned by two HR hitmen, which are killed when Reese and Shaw arrive.
-Seeking answers, Carter asks Elias (Enrico Colantoni), who explains that HR used Vanger to launder money and deviate it in offshore accounts to avoid suspicion.
+Price intends to leave town with his girlfriend Natalie (Jennifer Ferrin) and starts shredding evidence of his activities before his office is shot up by two HR hitmen, who are killed when Reese and Shaw arrive.
+Seeking answers, Carter consults Elias (Enrico Colantoni), who explains that HR used Vanger to launder money and deposit it in offshore accounts to avoid suspicion.
 In another auction, Vanger bids $4.4 million on a baseball signed by the 1927 New York Yankees and later sells it for $5 to a kid.
-Elias states that all items that Vanger bids are fake while HR keeps the laundered money.
+Elias states that all the items that Vanger bids on are fake while HR keeps the laundered money.